Kateřina Mrázová (ice hockey): Playing career

-International
+International play

 She represented Czechia at three IIHF U18 Women’s World Championships, being named an assistant captain in the 2010 tournament where the country finished in seventh.

 Mrázová competed with the Czech Republic at the 2013 IIHF Women’s World Championships.
 The tournament marked the first time the Czech Republic competed at the Top Division level.
 Although the Czechs lost to Sweden in the relegation round, Mrázová accumulated 2 points on two assists during the tournament.

 She has competed in three Olympic qualification tournaments with Czechia, getting two points in three games in 2009 and scoring one goal in three games in 2013, the country failing to qualify both times.
 She notched three points in three games for Czechia's 2017 Olympic qualification run, the country ultimately failing to qualify for the 2018 Winter Olympics.